 For safety reasons Leeds Print Workshop does not allow any person younger than 16 to engage in regular activity on the premises, including as a member or an attendee on a course.

 Where employees or volunteers of LPW are required to undertake work at locations under the control of other employers, the employee shall consult with the Health and Safety Officer/deputy to determine whether any special measures need to be taken with regard to the employees’ health and safety based upon risk assessment.

 8. Competency for Tasks and Training

-Specific training sessions, aimed at increasing health and safety awareness and also in relation to particular themes (including fire safety, electrical safety and reducing risks from workshop hazards) will be offered to staff, volunteers or members at suitable and timely review periods as felt necessary by the Management Committee.
+Specific training sessions, aimed at increasing health and safety awareness and also in relation to particular themes (including first aid at work, fire safety, electrical safety and reducing risks from workshop hazards) will be offered to staff, volunteers or members at suitable and timely review periods as felt necessary by the Management Committee.

 Leeds Print Workshop is committed to providing relevant training to individual employees meeting the particular requirements of their job.
 This will be subsequently reviewed in the event of significant changes to working practices or environment.

 The Management Committee will keep records of all instruction and training provided.